 - 1. One Head Coach can be present for his competitor during a match or event, whether individual or team event. - 2.
 A Head Coach must be registered with the Host Organization prior to the tournament. - 3.
 If a Head Coach has a question or protest regarding a match or event, it has to be addressed to the Arbitrator.
-No appeals can be done at the decision time ( Hantei) now being called. - 4.
+No appeals can be done at the decision time (Hantei) now being called. - 4.
 A Head Coach gives advice to the competitor from a designated area, with no disruptions or disturbances to other competitors or Judges during that match or event.
 If a Head Coach does not abide by this, the Chief Judge and the Arbitrator will deal with this disruptive behavior immediately, on that court. - 5.
-A Head Coach has to hold instructor's qualification.
+A head coach must has to hold both qualification of instructor and judge.